abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     TODO: model core-charge too localized

 ## Kr
+  Needs GW version

   * Kr.in: Default version, needs GW version

 ## Rb

-    Rb-sp.in: Default version with two d-projectors for unbound d uses dvloc0 2.5 to improve scattering properties at high energy Can be used for GW.
+  * Rb-sp.in: Default version with two d-projectors for unbound d uses dvloc0 2.5 to improve scattering properties at high energy Can be used for GW.

 ## Sr
+  Needs GW version

   * Sr-sp.in: Default version with two d-projectors for d (4d is bound in GGA-PBE) Requires GW version.

 ## Y
+  Needs GW version

   * Y-sp.in: Default version with 4s-4p semicore in valence.
-Requires GW version?

 ## Zr

   * Zr-sp.in: Default version with 4s-4p semicore in valence.
     Can be used for GW.

 ## Nb

   * Nb-sp.in: Default version with 4s-4p semicore in valence.
     Can be used for GW

 ## Mo

   * Mo-sp.in: Default version with 4s-4p semicore in valence.
     Can be used for GW

 ## Tc

   * Tc-sp.in: Default version with 4s-4p semicore in valence.
     Can be used for GW

 ## Ru

   * Ru-sp.in: Default version with 4s-4p semicore in valence.
     Can be used for GW

 ## Rh
+  Needs GW version

   * Rh-sp.in: Default version with 4s-4p semicore in valence.

 ## Pd
+  Needs GW version

   * Pd-sp.in: Default version with 4s-4p semicore in valence.
-    Requires GW version
     Previous attempt to generate Pd without semicore lead to ghost state at +1 eV

 ## Ag
+  Needs GW version

   * Ag-sp.in: Default version.
     It seems difficult to get good logders without sp semicore